Saelyria/Corduroy/README.md

     // coordinators are created with a factory 'create(with:navigator:)' method.
 A default implementation is
     // provided that creates the coordinator and sets its 'navigator', but can be implemented yourself.

-    // The coordinator's 'presentViewController' method is called when it is navigated to.
+    // The coordinator's 'start' method is called when it is navigated to.
 It is passed a
     // 'navigation context' object, which has properties like the previous coordinator and the presentation
     // method, among other things.
-    func presentViewController(with context: NavigationContext) {
+    func start(with context: NavigationContext) {
         let myVC = MyViewController()
         myVC.coordinator = self
         self.present(myVC, asDescribedBy: context)